burgercrisis/DrivenByMoss-SCALES/devplans/bigwig-custom-scales-panel.md

   - If the custom scales file is unreadable or contains invalid JSON:
     - Do **not** overwrite, truncate, or auto-fix the file.
     - Treat it as "no custom scales loaded" for this session.
-    - Surface a clear error or warning in the Bigwig custom scales panel so the user can fix or replace the file manually.
+    - Surface a clear error or warning in the Bitwig custom scales panel so the user can fix or replace the file manually.

 ---